-The school offers an additional lunch time provision called Lunch Bunch, offering places for up to 25 pupils each lunch time.
+The school offers an additional lunch time provision called Lunch Bunch, offering places for pupils identified by school staff based on their personal / individual circumstances.
 This is managed by the Senior Learning Mentor and a Senior Member of staff.
 Children are referred to Lunch Bunch by their class teacher, Learning Mentor or Midday Meal Supervisor.
 The criteria for referring are:

-➤ high tariff children

-- > vulnerable children who require a more quiet / calm space to play during the lunch time - > children identified as having concerns about managing positive relationships in the playground - > children requiring support with social skills - > unwell children i.e. been advised to stay out of the cold (not sick children!)
+- ▶ high tariff children - > vulnerable children who require a more quiet / calm space to play during the lunch time - > children identified as having concerns about managing positive relationships in the playground - > children requiring support with social skills - > unwell children i.e. been advised to stay out of the cold (not sick children!)